 Having a mild TBI can change the way you feel, act, move, and think.
 Even though you may look fine, a mild TBI can have a big impact on many areas of your life.
 A mild TBI can cause headaches, fatigue, memory problems, mood swings, and inability to focus your thoughts.

-In some cases, your doctor may use medications to relieve symptoms while you recover.
-These may include pain relievers, antidepressants, antianxiety medications, sleep aids, and muscle relaxants.
-Although medications can help, they are not a main part of treatment.
-You should not take any medications unless discussed and approved by your health care provider.
-Things that you can do for yourself are usually as important as the medications you are prescribed.
+In some cases, your doctor may use medicine to ease symptoms while you recover.
+These may include pain relievers, antidepressants, antianxiety medicine, sleep aids, and muscle relaxants.
+Although medicines can help, they are not a main part of treatment.
+You should not take any medicines unless discussed and approved by your healthcare provider.
+Things that you can do for yourself are usually as important as the medicines you are prescribed.
 This part of your treatment is called self-management.

 Self-management for mild TBI